Professor Emma Stafford

 I studied for my BA in Classics at New Hall, Cambridge (1987-90), and moved to University College London to start my PhD in 1991.

 While writing up the thesis I had part-time teaching jobs at Royal Holloway, Birkbeck and the University of Leicester (1994-5), but I started my first full-time job at the University of Wales, Lampeter in September 1995.
 While at Lampeter I completed my PhD (1999), as well as gaining useful experience in teaching and conference organisation.
-I moved to Leeds in January 2000, where I became Senior Lecturer in 2005.
+I moved to Leeds in January 2000, where I became Senior Lecturer in 2005 and Professor in 2020.

 In addition to my responsibilities at Leeds, I have been Publicity Officer (April 2004-2011) and then Honorary Secretary of the Classical Association (April 2011-2018).
 From June 2005 to May 2008 I was Honorary Secretary of the Society for the Promotion of Hellenic Studies.

 My research interests lie in various aspects of Greek cultural history, especially religion, approached via a combination of literary and material evidence.
-I am also developing an interest in the reception of classical myth in Victorian/Edwardian northern England and in contemporary film.
+I also have an interest in the reception of classical myth, especially the myth of Herakles/Hercules, and in Neoclassical allegorical sculpture.

-I have over 20 articles in print on a variety of topics in Greek myth, religion, iconography and sexuality.
+I have over 25 articles in print on a variety of topics in Greek myth, religion, iconography, sexuality and reception.
 I am author of Worshipping Virtues: Personification and the Divine in Ancient Greece (Swansea 2000) and co-editor (with Judith Herrin) of Personification in the Greek World (Aldershot 2005).
-My latest book is Herakles in Routledge's Gods and Heroes in the Ancient World series (London 2012).
+My latest monograph is Herakles in Routledge's Gods and Heroes in the Ancient World series (London 2012).
 My commitment to communicating an interest in Classics beyond academia is demonstrated in the lavishly-illustrated Life, Myth and Art in Ancient Greece (London 2004), as well as by the regular delivery of public lectures at museums and other venues, both locally in Yorkshire and further afield.

 - MA (Cambridge)